Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 The included script `download.sh` will automatically add the data and models to this repository.

 # Requirements

-* the software is only tested on Ubuntu 20.04
+The software is only tested on **Ubuntu 20.04** to run it you need to install:

 * python3, pip3

 You may create a python virtual environment and activate it with the following commands.